Polyommatus dolus

 L. dolus Hbn. (= lefebvrei Godt.)
 (81 f). male above with a light, silky, grey-blue gloss, nearly as in coridon, but this gloss is restricted to the outer half of the wing, the proximal half being a dirty brown.
 Female above dark brown with darker veins, resembling almost exactly a male of ripartii on the upperside.
 Underside rather similar to that of admetus, clearer, with smaller ocelli and without white mesial streak.
 In South France, and Northern and Central Italy. — ab. vittata Oberth.
 (81 f) [now P. d. vittata (Oberthür, 1892)] are specimens with a whitish mesial streak on the hindwing beneath; from the Cevennes (Lozere). — menalcas Frr. (= epidolus Frr.)
 (81 g) is a form from Anterior Asia (or a distinct species?) [now full species Polyommatus menalcas (Freyer, 1837) ] which has a paler underside, smaller ocelli and a very distinct sharply defined mesial streak on the hindwing beneath.
 In the male the brown colour of the upperside is restricted to the forewing and here concentrated into a dirty brown patch.
 Turkey and Asia Minor to Turkestan.
 Larva green when young. later on violet; until June on Onobrychis and Medicago.
 The butterflies from June till August, locally plentiful, especially flying on fields of Esparcet.

+Biology

 Habitats are dry acid grassland, dry calcareous grasslands and steppes and sclerophyllous scrub at 600-1800m.